asan-786/sso_app/sdk/docs/SDK_Integration_Guide.md

 This guide provides the necessary information and code snippets for third-party application developers to integrate with the Enterprise Single Sign-On (SSO) Service.

 Prerequisites
 Application Registration: Your application must be registered in the SSO Admin Dashboard (Manage Applications tab).
+Each application must have a `client_id`.
+This identifier is required when sending users to the hosted SSO login page so that the backend can map the login to your app and enforce consent.

+User Consent: During the hosted login flow, the SSO service will automatically prompt users to grant the scopes you request (for example, `profile`, `email`, or `student_academics` for roll number / branch / semester access).
+Tokens issued for third-party apps include the granted scopes and the target application (`aud` claim).

 API Key: You must generate a Developer API Key from the student dashboard's Developer API Keys section.
-This key is used to authenticate your application itself with the SSO Service.
+This key is used to authenticate your application itself with the SSO Service when calling `/api/sdk/*` endpoints.

 JavaScript Client SDK (Frontend Applications)
 Use this SDK for applications built with frameworks like React, Vue, or plain HTML/JS to handle user login and token management.